Gender-Based Misconduct Policy

 State law defines various violent and/or non-consensual sexual acts as crimes.
 While some of these acts may have parallels in criminal law, NYIT has defined categories of sexual or gender-based acts for which Code of Conduct charges may be brought against a student.

 Acts of gender-based misconduct defined below may be committed by any person upon any other person, regardless of the sex, sexual orientation and/or gender identity of those involved.

 Specific forms of Gender-Based Misconduct include but are not limited to:

-This includes any type of touching, or contact with, another person's sexual or intimate parts, under or over clothing, or forcing the other person to touch the perpetrator's sexual or intimate parts.
-It may also include touching of other parts of the body (e.g. squeezing, grabbing or pinching) for the purpose of degrading or abusing the other person or for the purpose of gratifying the perpetrator's sexual desire.
+- Touching of other parts of the body (e.g. squeezing, grabbing or pinching) for the purpose of sexually degrading or abusing the other person or for the purpose of gratifying the perpetrator's sexual desire.

 Definition of Consent: Affirmative consent is a knowing, voluntary and mutual decision among all participants to engage in sexual activity.
 Consent can be given by words or actions, as long as those words or actions create clear permission regarding willingness to engage in the sexual activity.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
 The definition of consent does not vary based upon a participant's sex, sexual orientation, gender identity, or gender expression.